opensearch-project/project-website/_authors/dhrubo.markdown

 linkedin: thedhrubo
 ---

-**Dhrubo Saha** is a machine learning engineer at Amazon Web Services interested in machine learning algorithms, large language models, and distributed systems.
+**Dhrubo Saha** is a machine learning engineer at Amazon Web Services (AWS) interested in machine learning algorithms, large language models, and distributed systems.